 However, our method still has room for improvement.
-We can see in the second column of Fig. 2 that although it picks up more folds than FoldIt, our method is inconsistent in how it classifies pixels on the sides of folds (circled in purple).
+We can see in the second column of Fig. 4 that although it picks up more folds than FoldIt, our method is inconsistent in how it classifies pixels on the sides of folds (circled in purple).
 The circled region should be either all marked as "fold", or have two parallel but disconnected "fold" regions.
+In addition, our method sometimes misclassifies any pixels close to maximum intensity as "fold", and these are common in colonoscopy as a result of specular reflection off of wet surfaces.